Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Even Faster by Approximation

 Most notably, $w$ and induced width in Theorem~\ref{theorem:approximate:relational_cost_network_bounded_clique} are mostly small and fixed, leading to a polynomial runtime, as the growth in the number of objects is of more interest.
-In Appendix~\ref{appendix:foreplan-theorems}, we combine the relational cost graph and the cost networks in a single \emph{total relational cost graph}, and show that the runtime Approximate Foreplan is polynomial in the number of objects when the treewidth of the total relational cost graph is bounded.
+Combining the relational cost graph and the cost networks in a single \emph{total relational cost graph}, we show in Appendix~\ref{appendix:foreplan-theorems} that the runtime of Approximate Foreplan is polynomial in the number of objects when the treewidth of the total relational cost graph is bounded.